-Our May safaris were exceptionally full of wildlife and brought a few pleasant surprises and unusual sightings.
+Our 2023 safaris were exceptionally full of wildlife and brought pleasant surprises and unusual sightings.
 We visit 3 different areas within the Greater Kruger Park and the Park itself.
 We tracked leopards in Sabi Sands and photographed from a unique water level hide.

 Our May 2022 Small Group Safari in South Africa was full of wildlife and wonderful photographic opportunities and settings.
 We photographed in Kruger Park, Sabi Sands Reserve, and at a special private wildlife hide at water level to a watering hole

 I present my trip report from our first ever visit to the water level underground photographic hide in May 2022.
 This was an exciting new way to photograph and highly successful with notable visits from giraffe and elephant herds.
 We will be looking forward to many future visits.